thefrontside/oss-wumbo/weekly-emails/august-1st-5th-2016.md

 _Her goal for this week_ is to finish out the home page for the next frontside website.

+Charles says he made zero progress on any open source and/or community involvement last week.
+In his words: "I struggled to re-establish my life on this side of the Atlantic."

+With that done, _his goal for next week_ is a little less ambitious, but it is this: to have a first draft of his microstates blog post for everybody to take a swing at.

 I still did some OSS work while I was out last week.
 I started work on the weekly mailer rails app that I've been wanting to build.
 Basically whenever you merge a PR with the weekly email label, it will